OpenSaaS-org/page.as/README.md

 ### [https://nat.page.as/hello](https://nat.page.as/hello/)

-And as an added bonus, you can also use the fun emoji domain `✨🚀.to`
+And as a fun bonus, you can also use the emoji domain `✨🚀.to`

 ### [https://nat.✨🚀.to/hello](https://nat.✨🚀.to/hello/)